Tax Guide for Florists

 The information provided below includes common industry topics for floral businesses.

-California law makes a distinction between ““florists” and other retailers of flowers.
-A “florist” is defined by Regulation 1571 as a retailer who conducts transactions for the delivery of flowers, wreaths, and other tangible personal property through a florist delivery association utilizing telephonic, electronic, or other means for the transmission of orders.
-However, the term “florist” does not include a retailer of flowers who does not fulfill other florists' orders for the delivery of flowers and other tangible property.
-If you meet the definition of a florist then special rules apply to orders you instruct other florists to fulfill and orders you fulfill for other florists and retailers of flowers.
+California law makes a distinction between florists and other retailers of flowers.
+A florist is defined by Regulation 1571 as a retailer who conducts transactions for the delivery of flowers, wreaths, and other tangible personal property through a florist delivery association utilizing telephonic, electronic, or other means for the transmission of orders.
+However, the term florist does not include a retailer of flowers who does not fulfill other florists' orders for the delivery of flowers and other tangible property.
+If you meet the definition of a florist special rules apply to orders you direct other florists to fulfill and orders you fulfill for other florists and retailers of flowers.

 This section discusses the general application of tax to sales made by florists operating out of a storefront, at a mobile location, on the Internet, or from their home.

-Generally, your charges for the sale of flowers and merchandise, as well as related delivery and service charges (i.e. wire, fax, or telephone) are taxable.
-As a florist, your business might include providing other taxable services such as decorating and designing in connection with the sale of flowers and charges for these services are generally subject to tax.
+Generally, your charges for the sale of flowers and merchandise, as well as related delivery and service charges (such as wire, fax, or telephone charges) are taxable.
+As a florist, your business might include providing other taxable services, such as decorating and designing in connection with the sale of flowers, and charges for these services are generally subject to tax.

 Delivery by Another Florist

-If you are a florist and you instruct another florist to fulfill your sale for a customer, you are considered the retailer and responsible for collecting, reporting, and paying the tax.
-This is true even if you sell to an out-of-state customer and instruct an out-of-state florist to fulfill your sale.
+If you are a florist and you direct another florist to fulfill your sale for a customer, you are considered the retailer and are responsible for collecting, reporting, and paying the tax.
+This is true even if you sell to an out-of-state customer and direct an out-of-state florist to fulfill your sale.

 Delivery for Another Florist or Retailer of Flowers

-If other florists or retailers of flowers who are not florists under Regulation 1571 instruct you to fulfill their sale for their customer, they are responsible for collecting, reporting, and paying the tax.
+When other florists or retailers of flowers (who are not florists under Regulation 1571) direct you to fulfill their sale for their customer, they are responsible for collecting, reporting, and paying the tax.
 You are not responsible for the tax on transactions that you fulfill the sale on behalf of another florist or retailer of flowers.

-You should maintain documentation demonstrating that other retailers instructed you to fulfill their sales.
+Therefore, you should maintain documentation demonstrating that other retailers directed you to fulfill their sales.

 Mobile Retail Sales